 Nowhere in these factors will you find income.
 Individuals with low-income, who properly use and repay the limited credit accounts they may qualify for, can build very decent credit.
 Conversely, high-income individuals who overspend and then abuse their credit cards can end up with a terrible credit score.
 On an individual basis, income has no direct or indirect impact on credit scores.

 That said, we do have to acknowledge the reality side of this topic: credit bureaus and, consequently, creditors are able to generalize an income range for individuals of a given credit report profile.
 Essentially, they can determine the likelihood that a group of individuals who meet certain credit report criteria has a certain annual household income.
 The key words here are “likelihood” and “group.”
 It’s not a perfect formula, and certain data on a credit report indicate a corresponding income level for the group as a whole, not individually.
 However, there will certainly be individual variances.

 So what can we take from this?
-Well, we at the National Financial Education Center at Debt Reduction Services Inc continually preach personal responsibility when it comes to personal finances.
+Well, we in the Financial Education department at Debt Reduction Services Inc continually preach personal responsibility when it comes to personal finances.
 This is the case again here.
-In short: responsibly use whatever credit you have, whether it’s a small amount limited by low-income levels or whether it’s nearly unlimited because of being from a high-income household.
-Credit scores depend much more upon what you DO with the credit you have than with HOW MUCH credit you have.
+In short: responsible use whatever credit you have, whether it’s a small amount limited by low-income levels or whether it’s nearly unlimited because of being from a high-income household.
+Credit scores depend much more on what you DO with the credit you have than with HOW MUCH credit you have.

 If you have any suggestions or stories on how you’ve experienced relief from credit cards and other debt feel free to share in the comment section below.
 Tips, tricks, and other suggestions are always welcome!